-Claude Généreux Age: 57 Québec, Canada
+Claude Généreux, Québec, Canada

-Mr. Généreux is Executive Vice-President of Power and Power Financial, positions he has held since March, 2015.
+Mr. Généreux is Executive Vice-President of Power, a position he has held since March, 2015.
+He was Executive Vice-President of Power Financial from March, 2015 until March, 2020.
 He is Senior Partner Emeritus of McKinsey & Company ("McKinsey"), a global management consulting firm.
 During his 28 years at McKinsey, Mr. Généreux focused on serving leading global companies in financial services, resources and energy.
 He held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montréal, Global Personal Committees for partner election and evaluation, and Global Recruiting for Advanced University Degrees candidates.
 He has been posted in Montreal, Paris, Toronto and Stockholm.
 Mr. Généreux is a director of Canada Life, Empower Retirement and Putnam.
 He is also a director of IGM, IG Wealth Management, Mackenzie Inc. and Groupe Bruxelles Lambert.
 Mr. Généreux is the Vice-Chair of the board of governors at McGill University and serves on the boards of the Jeanne Sauvé Foundation, the Loran Scholars Foundation and the Rhodes Scholarships in Canada.
 He graduated from McGill University and Oxford University, where he studied as a Rhodes Scholar.